-Calling stations are relatively easy to beat, but they can also be frustrating to play against if you catch a cold run of cards.
-In this article, we’ll discuss 3 adjustments you can make to crush calling stations and boost your win-rate.
+Calling stations are relatively easy to beat, but they can be frustrating to play against if you catch a cold run of cards.
+In this article, you’ll learn 3 adjustments you can make to crush calling stations and boost your win-rate.

-Implement these adjustments to improve your win-rate against calling stations.
+Implement the following adjustments to improve your win-rate against calling stations.

 Fee played a hand at the $0.25/$0.50 tables that illustrates this point: